vidstack/player/apps/vidstack-io/src/routes/docs/player/libraries/react.md

 Keep in mind that we're implicitly registering the underlying custom element by importing a React component.
-You can read more about how [importing elements](../getting-started/foundation.md#elements) works in the 'Foundation' walkthrough.
+You can read more about how [importing elements](../getting-started/foundation.md#elements) works in the 'Foundation' walk-through.

 ## Element References